lucasvegi/Elixir-Code-Smells/README.md

 * __Category:__ Low-level concerns smells.

 * __Problem:__ This code smell refers to a function that does not validate its parameters' types and therefore can produce internal non-predicted behavior.
-When an error is raised inside a function due to an invalid parameter value, this can confuse the developers and turns harder to locate and fix the error.
+When an error is raised inside a function due to an invalid parameter value, this can confuse the developers and make it harder to locate and fix the error.

-* __Example:__ An example of this code smell is when a function receives an invalid parameter and internally repasses it to the calling of a function from a third-party library.
-This will cause an error raised deep inside the library function, which may be confusing for the developer who is working with invalid data.
+* __Example:__ An example of this code smell is when a function receives an invalid parameter and then passes it to a function from a third-party library.
+This will cause an error (raised deep inside the library function), which may be confusing for the developer who is working with invalid data.
 As shown next, the function ``foo/1`` is a client of a third-party library and doesn't validate its parameters at the boundary.
-In this way, is possible that invalid data is repassed from ``foo/1`` to the library, causing an error deep inside.
+In this way, it is possible that invalid data will be passed from ``foo/1`` to the library, causing a mysterious error.

   ```elixir
   defmodule MyApp do